Lightning vs. Stars: Betting Trends, Odds, Advanced Stats

 Lightning Advanced Stats

-- The Lightning total over the last 10 games is 0.5 goals greater than the 6 over/under given for this matchup.
+- The Lightning have had an average of 6.5 total goals scored in their past 10 games, 0.5 higher than this matchup's over/under.

-- In their past 10 games, Lightning's game goal totals average 9.5 goals, 1.4 goals lower per game than their season-long game scoring average.
+- In their last 10 games, the Lightning's goals per game average is 0.9 lower than their season-long average.

+- The Lightning's 83 goals this season make them the fourth-best scoring team in the NHL.

-- The Lightning have the NHL's second-best scoring offense (82 total goals, 3.4 per game).
+- The Lightning are ranked 31st in league play in goals against this season, having given up 93 total goals (3.7 per game).

 Watch the NHL on Max with the B/R Sports Add-On